 His 4.3 forty-yard dash is eye-popping, but we must see him use that speed in full padding on Sundays.
 The battle for the 3rd string running back between Huggins and Smith will last throughout training camp and into the preseason, and my early prediction is that Huggins will explode in the preseason, and ultimately earn his spot on the roster.

-Topics: Kareem Huggins
+Tags: Kareem Huggins